agentlang-ai/agentlang-docs/docs/tutorial.md

 curl http://localhost:8080/_e/Blog.Core/User/jj@fractl.io/PostsBy/BlogPost?Title=hello%2C%20world
 ```
 What if we want to fetch all blog-posts whose title starts with the string `"hello"`?
 For this we need to add
 a user-defined query to the model.
-Custom queries and business logic is added to a Fractl program by way of
+Custom queries and business logic is added to a Fractl model by way of
 [**dataflows**](concepts/declarative-dataflow).
 A dataflow is attached to an **event**, which is a data structure
 similar to entities.
 When an instance of the event is created, the attached dataflow is executed.
 So for our requirement,
 we define the following event and dataflow: